w3f/polkadot-wiki/docs/learn-ledger.md

 ![Display the device connection popup](assets/ledger/query-device.png)

+Click on the "Unknown device" line and the "Connect" button will become available.

 You should now be able to scroll down and find a new account on the page with the type "ledger".

 ![Displaying the Ledger account in the list](assets/ledger/ledger-balance.png)